Triangle-Net: Towards Robustness in Point Cloud Learning: Experiments and Results

-We compare several variations of our approach quantitatively through an experiment using 16 points only.
-We found that all our proposed descriptors can outperform the others using raw triangle parameters \cite{zhang2016triangle}, which only achieves 32.57\%.
-Classification results increase as more information added to the descriptor.
-Accuracies of 60.08\%, 65.92\%, and 67.26\% are achieved when using type A/B/C descriptors respectively, and the classification accuracy is boosted to 69.69\% when being trained together with object reconstruction.
-The later scenario corresponds to the highest accuracy we achieved.
+We compare several variations of our approach quantitatively using 16 points on ModelNet 40, as shown in Fig.~\ref{ablation_study_variations}.
+Classification results increase as more information is added to the feature.
+Accuracies of 60.08\%, 69.04\%, and 69.48\% are achieved using $\mathcal{D}_A$, $\mathcal{D}_B$, $\mathcal{D}_C$ feature functions when only trained on the classification task, and the accuracy is further boosted to 70.35\% when classification is trained together with object reconstruction.
+The latter scenario corresponds to the highest accuracy we achieved.